vsoch/vsoch.github.io/_posts/2019/2019-01-09-github-deploy.md

 }

 action "deploy" {
-  needs = ["login", "extract", "list"] uses = "vsoch/github-deploy@master"
+  needs = ["extract", "list"]
+  uses = "vsoch/github-deploy@master"
   secrets = ["GITHUB_TOKEN"]
   args = ["index.html data.json"]
 }
 ```

-In the above, we are :
+In the above, we are:

-**Login**

-Logging into the docker daemon (login) in case we wanted to push.
-You need to add these credentials to your Github Secrets under the repository settings.

 **Extract**

-Then using the SingularityHub ContainerTree container to extract static files to the github workspace
+Using the SingularityHub ContainerTree container to extract static files to the github workspace
 Note we are using an existing container "vanessa/salad.

 **List**